kouz75/bolt_content_redirect/README.md

 ## How it works

-This extension looks at each request and checks if the current path exists in the `bolt_many_redirects` table.
+This extension looks at each request and checks if the current path exists in the `bolt_content_redirect` table.
 If so, it redirects to the specified article.
-(Beware: this adds an extra SQL query to every request, always.)
+(Beware: this adds an extra SQL query to every request, always.
+The exception is the front page and anything beneith `/bolt`.)

 Redirects have four properties: `source` (`"/old/path"`), `content_type` (`"article"`), `id` (`1`), and `"code"` (`301` or `302`).